Dragonflares/The-Dragon-Heresy/lib/README.md

 }
 ```

-The plugin needs to define his name, aliases, description and usage by passing a configuration object to the Command instance
+The plugin needs to define his name, aliases, description and usage by passing a configuration object to the Command instance.

 Then you can do whatever you like with you command